A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Methods

 where $\nu$ is the \zz topological invariant, $\xi _{2 m}$ is the eigenvalue of the parity operator calculated for a couple of \ac{TR}-paired bands and $\Gamma _i$ are the \ac{TRIM} points, of which there are 4 for a \ac{2D} material, defined as

 with ${\mathbf G}$ being any reciprocal lattice vector.
 For a \ac{2D} material, 4 \ac{TRIM} points can be found at the coordinates $(0, 0)$, $(0, 0.5)$, $(0.5, 0)$ and $(0.5, 0.5)$ expressed in units of the reciprocal lattice vector.
 Given the formula in eq.\eqref{eq:fu_kane_z2_inversion}, the most computationally efficient route for materials that have inversion symmetry is to calculate first the band structure at the \ac{TRIM} points to determine the topological invariants.
 Materials with $\nu = 0$ are discarded, while for those with $\nu = 1$ we proceed with a band structure calculation along the high-symmetry lines.
 The result can either be a material with finite \ac{DG} on the entire {\bf k}-point path, or with a zero \ac{DG}.
-The latter is discarded as a metal/semimetal, while the former can either be a \ac{QSHI} if the \ac{IG}, defined as the difference between the minimum of the conduction band and the maximum of the valence band, is positive, or a \ac{DGM} if the \ac{IG} is negative.
+The latter is discarded as a metal/semimetal without an isolated valence band manifold, while the former can either be a \ac{QSHI} if the \ac{IG}, defined as the difference between the minimum of the conduction band and the maximum of the valence band, is positive, or a \ac{DGM} if the \ac{IG} is negative.
+The values of the \acp{DG} and \acp{IG} are further corroborated by analyzing the band structure computed on a dense uniform k-point grid with a spacing of 0.015~\angstrom$^-1$.
 We discard materials that are \ac{DGM} with an \ac{IG} lower than -0.15~eV, as attempting to drive such a material to a topological phase would be hardly feasible.
+The same band structure on the dense uniform grid is also used to derive the \ac{DOS} for the materials studied.